gramineproject/gramine/Documentation/devel/building.rst

 distfiles.
 The files :file:`subprojects/{*}.wrap` describe those downloads and their respective SHA-256 checksums.
 You can use :command:`meson subprojects download` to download and check them automatically.
 Otherwise, you should put all those distfiles into :file:`subprojects/packagecache` directory.
+Pay attention to expected filenames as specified in wrap files.
 (You don't need to checksum them separately, Meson will do that for you later if they're mismatched or corrupted).

 Alternatively, you can prepare a |~| "dist" tarball using :command:`meson dist` command, which apart from Gramine code will contain all wrapped subprojects and